snapscript/snap-develop/README.md

 *java -jar snapd.jar --mode=develop --directory=work --port=4457*

 The development environment can use hot stand-by agents to improve responsiveness, the agent pool can be configured on the command line.
-In addition the agent connect port can be specified to enable Android applications to connect to the development environment.
+In addition an agent can connect through the HTTP port using the HTTP CONNECT request and begin a debug session.
 An example configuration is shown below.

-*java -jar snapd.jar --mode=develop --directory=work --port=4457 --agent-pool=4 --agent-port=4456*
+*java -jar snapd.jar --mode=develop --directory=work --port=4457 --agent-pool=4 --server-only=true*

-Below are some screenshots of the development environment hosted in Chrome.
+Below are some screenshots of the development environment.

 ##### Breakpoints
 ![Developer Breakpoints](https://raw.githubusercontent.com/snapscript/snap-site/master/images/debugger_breakpoints.png)